Robin Givens

-Robin Givens (born November 27, 1964) is an American actress, model and director.

-Givens landed her breakthrough role of Darlene Merriman in the ABC sitcom Head of the Class in 1986, and remained on the series for its five-year duration.
-Her troubled marriage to boxer Mike Tyson from 1988 drew considerable media attention, as did their acrimonious divorce.
+Robin Givens (born November 27, 1964) is an American actress and director.
+Givens played Darlene Merriman in the ABC sitcom Head of the Class in 1986, and remained on the series for its five year duration.
+Her troubled marriage to boxer Mike Tyson in 1988 drew considerable media attention, as did their acrimonious divorce.
 She later went on to become a spokesperson for the National Domestic Violence Hotline for several years.

 Givens continued her career with film and television roles such as The Women of Brewster Place (1989) and Boomerang (1992).
 In 1996, Givens co-starred on the sitcom Sparks, which aired for two seasons on UPN.
 In January 2000, she took over hosting duties on the syndicated talk show Forgive or Forget.
 In 2007, Givens released her autobiography, Grace Will Lead Me Home.
 She has since had recurring roles on The Game, Tyler Perry's House of Payne, Chuck, Riverdale and its spin-off Katy Keene, and has been part of the main cast of Batwoman.
+In 2020, Givens began working as a television and film director.

 Early life

 Givens' mother raised Robin and her sister Stephanie in Mount Vernon and New Rochelle, New York.
 Givens was raised Catholic.
 She occasionally modeled and acted as a teen.
 As a model, she appeared in magazines such as Seventeen and Mademoiselle.
 She made her film debut at age 14 in the film The Wiz (1978) as a guest at Aunt Emma's Party.

 Givens graduated from New Rochelle Academy (a private school which closed in June 1987).
 At the age of 15, she enrolled at Sarah Lawrence College as a pre-medical major, becoming one of the youngest to attend the school.
 While in school she acted in daytime dramas.
 She graduated at the age of 19 in 1984.
 Givens claimed to have dropped out of Harvard Medical School to focus on her acting career, but the registrar's office stated that she never applied.
-It was later reported that she took courses at Harvard Graduate School of Arts and Sciences.